 “Intuitive” is used a lot to describe intranet and knowledge management trends.
 The goal of any great platform is to support every action of the end-user and if possible, do the work so they don’t have to.
 Case in point: automated content.
 Your knowledge management system will aggregate relevant content to share with members of a department or the entire company on homepages.
 This is a very helpful way to keep members informed and engaged, while freeing time for space admins to focus on other work.

 Your people are the heartbeat of your organization.
-How they find, share and create information will move them forward or set them back…along with your company.
-Meeting users where they are, rather than forcing them to find the information, is the epicenter of knowledge management trends.
+How they find, share, and create information will move them forward or set them back…along with your company.
+Meeting users where they are, rather than forcing them to jump through hoops to find information, is the epicenter of knowledge management trends.
 Evaluate the tools your members are using today and keep an eye on the tools they could be using tomorrow.
 The world’s most forward-thinking businesses are already using these software suites on a daily basis, with proven results.

 When employees are supported, they excel.